Stranded Pakistanis in Bangladesh: Organizations and associations

-Refugee crisis
+Refugee and citizenship status

 Due to their initial pro-Pakistan stance and severe persecution in Bangladesh, the Biharis were consistent in their wish to be repatriated to Pakistan.
-Initially, 83,000 Biharis (58,000 former civil servants and military personnel), members of divided families and 25,000 hardship cases were evacuated to Pakistan.
-The remaining Biharis were now left behind as the Pakistan Army and Pakistani civilians evacuated, and they found themselves unwelcome in both countries.
+Initially, 83,000 Biharis (58,000 of whom were former civil servants and military personnel), members of divided families and 25,000 hardship cases were evacuated to Pakistan.
+The remaining Biharis were left behind as the Pakistan Army and Pakistani civilians evacuated, and they found themselves unwelcome in both countries.
 The Pakistani government, at the time, was "struggling to accommodate thousands of Afghan refugees".
 Additionally, the Pakistani government believed that since Bangladesh was still the successor state of East Pakistan, it had to fulfil its duty in absorbing these refugees just as the erstwhile West Pakistan did with the many millions of refugees (incidentally, including some Bengalis) who fled to West Pakistan.
-Some groups in Pakistan have urged the Pakistan government to accept the Biharis, which is also a key talking point of the Muttahida Qaumi Movement.
+Some groups in Pakistan, including the Muttahida Qaumi Movement, have urged the Pakistan government to accept the Biharis.
 In an agreement in 1974, Pakistan accepted 170,000 Bihari refugees; however, the repatriation process subsequently stalled.

 Post-independence Bangladesh scorned the Biharis for supporting the Pakistan Army.
 With neither country offering citizenship, the Biharis were stateless.
 Organisations like Refugees International urged the governments of Pakistan and Bangladesh to "grant citizenship to the hundreds of thousands of people who remain without effective nationality".

 In 2006, a report estimated between 240,000 and 300,000 Biharis lived in 66 crowded camps in Dhaka and 13 other regions across Bangladesh.
 In 2003, a case came before a high court in which ten Biharis were awarded citizenship according to the court's interpretation of the constitution.
 Subsequently, however, little progress was made in expanding that ruling to others.
 Many Pakistanis and international observers believe the plight of the Biharis has been politicised with political parties giving the refugees false hopes and impractical expectations.
-In recent years, several court rulings in Bangladesh have awarded citizenship to Biharis living in Bengali refugee camps, as the majority of these refugees were born there.
-International observers believe that Bangladesh, as the successor state needs to fulfil its international obligations and grant citizenship to this officially stateless ethnic group or arrange for the peaceful repatriation to their native state of Bihar, over the border in India from where they originally hail.
+In recent years, several court rulings in Bangladesh have awarded citizenship to Biharis living in refugee camps, as the majority of these refugees were born there.
+International observers believe that Bangladesh, as the successor state, needs to fulfil its international obligations and grant citizenship to this officially stateless ethnic group or arrange for the peaceful repatriation to their native state of Bihar, over the border in India from where they originally hail.

 In a visit to Bangladesh in 2002, Pakistani president Pervez Musharraf said while he had every sympathy for the plight of thousands of people in Bangladesh known as 'stranded Pakistanis', he could not allow them to emigrate to Pakistan as Pakistan was in no position to absorb such a large number of refugees.
 He encouraged his Bengali counterpart not to politicise the issue and accept the refugees as citizens being the successor state of East Pakistan.
 Pakistani government officials have threatened to deport the more than 1.5 million illegal Bengali refugees living in its country if the issue is not resolved acceptably.